More Top Ten Online Psychology Experiments

 5. Music & Emotion Profiler.
 How well do 63 adjectives describe your connection to music?
 Inquietude, joyful activation (dancing), longing, peacefulness, and wonder were among the nine qualities measured.
 Choose any song, using one you either like or dislike strongly for best results.

 4. Two enduring sites from our first list: The Perception Lab at the University of Aberdeen and Face Research both do research using images and videos of faces (including babies) that you judge and change based on your perceptions of emotions, male and female, attractiveness, and other measures while giving context with short personal questionnaires.
-Here’s a new survey looking to gauge scariness and more, with a fast slick interface.

 3. DIY Eyewitness Accuracy Experiment.
 Create your own online psychology experiment on eyewitness accuracy and demonstrate how fallible memory is, using your own materials.
 Great idea from The Psych Files.